Devarn/Trivtastic/README.md

 # Trivtastic
- An andoird app based on Kotlin that for trivia
+ An android app based on Kotlin using open Trivia API.